Will lower blood pressure reduce the risk of heart and kidney diseases or stroke? Yes, it could be

 Hypertension-related deaths increased 13 percent between 2001 and 2011.

 The group with a target of below 120 received three blood pressure medications on average, while the below-140 group received an average of two different medications.
 Safety data are still being analyzed, researchers said.
-The SPRINT investigators are also looking at whether keeping blood pressure lower impacts kidney disease, cognitive function and dementia.
+The SPRINT investigators are also looking at whether keeping blood pressure lower impacts kidney diseases, cognitive function and dementia.

 For now, older people with high blood pressure should talk to their doctor, said George Mensah, M.D., director of the Center for Translation Research and Implementation Science at the NHLBI, the main funder of the study.